CodewithKisha/My-react-progress-repo/README.md

 Day 27/100: I started making research on my next article on hashnode.
 This time around, I'll be writing on react.
 Still writing my article and I must confess, I've learnt alot.
 I also created a simple city tour website or should I call it an app..lol.
 Meanwhile my challenge is going as planned, definitely slow but steady.

 Day 28/100: I joined a react learning group today.

+Day 29/30: Things in Nigeria haven't been easy concerning police brutality, and I must confess it's really sad honestly.
+I'm seriously loosing concentration but it will be fine and worth it at the end.